InseeFrLab/funcamp.sspcloud.fr/README.md

 [funcamp.sspcloud.fr](https://funcamp.sspcloud.fr) is a react app.
-The code on this repo (`docs/` folder set aside) it the source code of the website.
+The code on this repo (`docs/` folder set aside) is the source code of the website.

-First thing, if you are not colaborator, is to fork the repo:
+First thing, if you are not collaborator, is to fork the repo:
 ![image](https://user-images.githubusercontent.com/6702424/99956971-381a1380-2d87-11eb-8b2a-803115baa4f4.png)

 Then